network-quality/server/go/README.md

 #### Using the command line

-1. `go build networkqualityd.go announcer.go`
+1. `go build -o networkqualityd .`
 1. Use the produced `networkqualityd` binary from the command line

 ### Running